w3f/polkadot-wiki/docs/learn/learn-proxies.md

 ## Proxy calls

 Proxy calls are used by proxies to call proxied accounts.
+These calls are especially important for anonymous proxies, as any attempt to sign transactions with an anonymous proxy will fail.
+For more details see the [dedicated section about anonymous proxies](#anonymous-proxies).

 ### Nested proxy calls